Waterfall rail accident

-The Waterfall rail accident was a train accident that occurred on 31 January 2003 near Waterfall, New South Wales, Australia.
-The train derailed, killing seven people aboard, including the train driver, and injuring 40.
-The accident is famously remembered by systems engineers due to the poorly designed safety systems.
+At approximately 7:15 am AEDT, on 31 January 2003, south of Waterfall, New South Wales, Australia, an Intercity Tangara G set derailed on a curve at high speeds when the driver had a heart attack, and the deadman's brake failed.
+The incident killed seven people aboard, including the train driver, and injured 40.
+The accident is notably remembered by systems engineers due to the poorly designed safety systems.

 Incident

-On the day of the disaster, a Tangara interurban train service, set G7, which had come from Sydney Central station at 6:24 am, departed Sydney Waterfall railway station moving south towards Port Kembla station via Wollongong.
+On the day of the disaster, a Tangara interurban train service, serviced by set G7, which had come from Sydney Central station at 6:24 am, departed Sydney Waterfall railway station moving south towards Port Kembla station via Wollongong.

 At approximately 7:15 am, the driver suffered a sudden heart attack and lost control of the train.
 The train was thus travelling at 117 km/h as it approached a curve in the tracks through a small cutting.
 The curve is rated for speeds no greater than 60 km/h.
 The train derailed, overturned and collided with the rocky walls of the cutting in a remote area south of the station.
 It was reported that the rescuers had to carry heavy lifting equipment for more than 1.5 km to reach the site.
 Two of the carriages landed on their sides and another two were severely damaged in the accident.
 In addition to the seven fatalities, many more passengers were injured.

 The subsequent official inquiry discovered the deadman's brake had not been applied.
 The train guard's solicitor stated that the guard was in a microsleep for as much as 30 seconds, just prior to the accident.
 The human-factors accident investigator determined the organisational culture had the driver firmly in charge, making it psychologically more difficult for the guard to act.